 Pan Pedal & Bass Pan Pedal

 Everyone knows how an A/B pedal works…camera one/camera two.
 How about a pedal that seamlessly pans your guitar back and forth between two amps?
 Say hello to the Saturnworks pan pedal.

-New for 2018: the pan pedal now uses a unique ‘blend’ pot.
+The pan pedal now uses a unique ‘blend’ pot.
 Rather than criss-crossing each other like an X, with a possible volume dip in the middle, the blend pot maintains the outputs’ signals at full volume at the midway point.
 The pot also features a center detent, so you can easily tell when you’re at the 50/50 mark.

 Saturnworks pedals are handcrafted in the USA with boutique-grade features, including: